Controlling Your Blood Sugar Can Improve Your PCOS and Hormone Imbalance

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Insulin resistance is one of the root physiological imbalances in most, if not all, PCOS.
-This is where your pancreas needs to pump out more and more insulin in response to high blood sugar levels.
+Insulin resistance is one of the root physiological imbalances in most, if not all, cases of PCOS.
+This happens when your pancreas needs to pump out more and more insulin in response to high blood sugar levels.

-If you have PCOS, ask your doctor for a fasting insulin and fasting glucose level to be drawn, along with a HgbA1C (an average of blood sugars for the past 12 months).
-Shoot for an insulin level under 10, and if you’re really a perfectionist, under 5.
+If you have PCOS, ask your doctor for your fasting insulin and fasting glucose level to be drawn, along with a HgbA1C, which is an average of blood sugars for the past 12 months.
+Shoot for an insulin level under 10.
 Fasting glucose should be under 90 or so.

-Another important contributor is stress – whether it’s working 80 hours a week at a job you hate, not allowing enough sleep to rest and repair, being overcommitted (and having overcommitted kids) or internal stress such as chronic infections, eating foods that react with your immune system or high toxic load.
+Another important contributor?
+It’s stress – whether it’s working 80 hours a week at a job you dislike, not allowing enough sleep to rest and repair, being overcommitted (and having overcommitted kids) or internal stress like chronic infections, eating foods that react with your immune system or having a high toxic load.

-It seems most Americans have some, if not all, of these stressors.
-These things tell your brain to send a signal for cortisol, the stress hormone, to be released from the adrenal glands.
+These stressors tell your brain to send a signal for cortisol, the stress hormone, to be released from your adrenal glands.
 If cortisol is being overproduced on a regular basis, it can lead to insulin resistance.

-So what can you do to restore insulin sensitivity?
-Does it make sense that only taking a birth control pill to control the downstream effects of this underlying process is more like a putting a bandage on the problem than a cure?
+What can you do to restore insulin sensitivity?
+Does it make sense that only taking a birth control pill to control the downstream effects of this underlying process is more like putting a bandage on the problem than a cure?

-Exercise is a terrific insulin sensitizer, decreasing the amount of insulin needed to signal cells to decrease blood sugar.
-Be careful of excessive exercise, the definition of which is very individual.
-This may increase the demand on your adrenal glands, which can cause more problems.
-Rather, moderate exercise such as burst/interval training and yoga are perfect.
+Exercise is a great way to help your body become more sensitive to insulin because it decreases the amount of insulin you need to signal cells to decrease your blood sugar.
+But be careful of excessive exercise because this may increase the demand on your adrenal glands, which can cause more problems.
+Rather, moderate exercise such as burst/interval training and yoga are the better route to go.

-So if you’ve been told you have PCOS and you want to correct the metabolic imbalance at the root, try ditching the bread and milk, and go for a hike.
-And if you want to take a deeper dive into your specific risk factors, schedule an appointment with an integrative or functional medicine practitioner.
+“If you’ve been told you have PCOS and you want to correct the metabolic imbalance at the root, avoid bread and milk,” she adds.
+“If you want to take a deeper dive into your specific risk factors, schedule an appointment with an integrative or functional medicine practitioner.”